OctoText/OctoText/README.md

 <img width="368" alt="SMS gateway" src="https://user-images.githubusercontent.com/44931130/111055919-a7a43380-8448-11eb-836d-40a9706d7d51.png">

+In addition to this table, Xfinity uses mypixmessage.com for SMS/MMS gateway.
 This table was taken from: https://en.wikipedia.org/wiki/SMS_gateway please refer to Wikipedia for more up to date information

 Once you have gathered all this information you will need to enter it into the settings page on OctoText.
 The Test Icon on the OctoPrint front page also doubles as a test message to check your settings.
 Just press it once and wait 30 seconds or so and you should see a text (if everything is set correctly)